AstralShadow/endless_dungeon_gmtk2023/doc/notes/tasks_alaka.md

 - [ ] Add "Created for" to logo in `assets/jamlogo2023.png`
     - Try not to make the image bigger than `1500x1100`
+    - File: `src/startup/logo.hpp`
+        - contains image filename
+        - contains timing variables
-    - The file name is defined in `src/startup/logo.hpp`
+    - Original image in `doc/gmtk/jamlogo2023.png`